Skip to main content

 Step 3: Diff the capture vs the preset

-accept-language, defaults vary by Chrome locale.- TLS extensions.
-If the capture lists an extension that's not in the JA3 string of the shipped preset, JSON won't save you.
-That's a utls profile bump.
+• TLS extensions.
+If the capture's JA3 lists an extension the shipped preset doesn't have, a JSON edit won't fix it.
+The fix is a utls profile update.
 See What is TLS fingerprinting.

-In our example both the capture and the shipped preset are Chrome 148 on Linux, so the deltas are minimal.
-If your capture is Chrome 150 on macOS, you'd update:
+In the example above both capture and shipped preset are Chrome 148 on Linux, so the deltas are minimal.
+For a capture from Chrome 150 on macOS, the edits would look like this:

 "user_agent": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/150.0.0.0 Safari/537.36",